What is the Grow Your Business Online program?

 - Cyber Security software or certifications

-- Hardware and accompanying software up to 20% of total grant amount
+- 20% of the cost of hardware and accompanying software up to 20% of the grant total.

 - Costs related to website search optimization.

 - Note: plan cannot be strictly search optimization, it needs to be tied to overall e-commerce implementation plan, and not a standalone item.

 - Costs related to the installation of an e-commerce platform (including subscription fees/costs)

 - Costs of back-office solutions to support an e-commerce strategy

 - Note: plan cannot be strictly social media advertising, it needs to be tied to overall e-commerce implementation plan, and not a standalone item.